Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-protect-player-agency-in-rp-bots.md

 It does.

-The real choice is how strict or how guided the protection should be.
+The real decision is determining how far the character may carry the scene without ever replacing the player.

+The character may create momentum.

+They may take initiative.

+They may change the pacing.

+They may influence the direction of the scene.

+They may not decide what the player thinks, feels, wants, or chooses.

+That boundary defines the style of player protection used by the bot.

+Depending on the creator's goals, that boundary may be stricter or more guided.

+What matters is that it remains clear, consistent, and stable.

 ---

-# Final Thought
+# Final Thoughts

 Player protection is not a decorative module.

-It is one of the systems that determines whether a bot feels collaborative or invasive.
+It is one of the systems that determines whether a bot feels collaborative or intrusive.

-A good player protection block does not only prevent the bot from speaking for the user.
+A good player protection block does more than prevent the bot from speaking for the player.

-It defines the line between roleplay guidance and player replacement.
+It defines the boundary between the character and the player.

+It also allows the character to fully exist.

+A character does not need to become passive in order to respect player agency.

+They can make decisions.

+They can move the scene forward.

+They can create new situations.

+They can carry the pacing of the roleplay.

+All of this is possible without ever deciding the player's inner state.

-That line will not look exactly the same for every creator.
+That boundary will not look exactly the same for every creator.

-Some want strict agency.
+Some prefer strict agency.

-Some want guided agency.
+Others prefer guided agency.

-Both can work.
+Both approaches can produce excellent bots.

-What matters is writing the boundary clearly enough that the bot knows where the user ends and the character begins.
+What matters is that the player remains the author of their own inner world, while the character remains fully responsible for their own decisions and for bringing the scene to life.

+That balance is, in my experience, what produces the most natural and long-lasting roleplay experiences.